telegraph/telegraph-engineer-laptop/README.md

 Run the main script (make sure you read it first.)

-      ./bootstrap.sh

-This script will call the following
+      ./mac

-1. mac.sh - this will setup the default applications needed by most developers, using homebrew
+1. mac - this will setup the default applications needed by most developers, using homebrew
 1. {USER}.local - this is where you add your customisations